Lwg78/Stocktake-Variance-Reporter/README.md

 ---

-# 💻 Developer Guide: For AISG & Engineers
+# 💻 Developer Guide: For AI & Data Engineers

 ### 🔒 Data Privacy & Mock Data (Security First)
 **NOTE:** To comply with data privacy policies, **NO REAL INTERNAL DATA** is hosted in this repository.